Drivers critical of 'pointless' extreme wet tyres

 They also backed the race officials' call to delay the start of the Belgian Grand Prix sprint because of spray.

-But Max Verstappen, George Russell and Charles Leclerc all called for improvements to Pirelli's extreme wet.
+But Max Verstappen, George Russell and Charles Leclerc all called for improvements to Pirelli's wet rubber.

 Mercedes driver Russell said the tyre was "pretty pointless" and "needs to be substantially improved".